What is the Holy Orthodox Order of Saint George the Great Martyr?

 What is this year’s philanthropic project of the Order?

-Are annual philanthropic missions only for the Russian Orthodox Church and ROCOR?
+Are annual philanthropic campaigns reserved only for certain Orthodox jurisdictions?

-One year a philanthropic mission might be for a theological academy in the Church of Albania, another year it could be for a monastery in the Church of Greece, or an orphanage run by the Patriarchate of Romania, or the restoration of a historic church under the Patriarchate of Jerusalem.
-The Order rotates annually amongst the patriarchates and national churches and their respective jurisdictions internationally.
+One year a philanthropic campaign might be for a theological academy in the Church of Antioch, another year it could be for a monastery in the Church of Cyprus, or for an orphanage run by the Patriarchate of Alexandria, or for the restoration of a historic church under the Patriarchate of Jerusalem.

 Is the Order more for converts, or for “cradle Orthodox”, or inclusive of both?

 The Order is for all Orthodox Christians regardless if they are converts to the Faith or are “cradle Orthodox”.